NomadMiners/nomad-miners-v1-whitepaper/README.md

 How it Works (Voting)
 All voting will take place at the end of each month.
 Holders will vote on

 For early supporters of the project, we will be launching a separate collection called Miner Cards.
 These collectors will give the holder 2 votes for each miner card in every DAO poll.
-Miner Card holders will automatically be whitelisted for the Luna Miners NFT mint.
+Miner Card holders will automatically be whitelisted for the Galatic Mining mint.
 Miner Card holder will also receive 10% of the Luna Miner NFT sales in addition to eligibility to receive special airdrops.
 ●	Miner Card = 2 DAO votes
-●	Nomad Miner NFT = 1 DAO vote
+●	Galatic Mining NFT = 1 DAO vote

-* A wallet holds 1x Miner Card and 1x Nomad Miner NFT will have a total of three vote in any DAO poll.
+* A wallet holds 1x Miner Card and 1x Galatic Mining NFT will have a total of three vote in any DAO poll.

 Payouts
-I’f and when the DAO votes to pay out holders we will be creating smart contracts utilizing multiple dexs to offer out holders Preferred %payouts
+I’f and when the DAO votes to pay out holders we will be creating smart contracts utilizing multiple dexs to offer out holders Preferred % payouts
 Ex.
 If a holder wants there portfolio to consist of 25%bitcoin
 25%osmosis